In a blow to Karnataka government, SC says 15 rebel MLAs cannot be forced to take part in trust vote

 11.41 am: Speaker KR Ramesh Kumar says trust vote will be held according to schedule.
 “I will act in an impartial way,” News9 quotes him as saying.

 11.21 am: BS Yeddyurappa says Chief Minister HD Kumaraswamy has lost his mandate and must resign tomorrow.
-“I welcome SC’s decision, it is the victory of Constitution and democracy, a moral victory for rebel MLAs,” ANI quotes him a saying.
+“I welcome SC’s decision, it is the victory of Constitution and democracy, a moral victory for rebel MLAs,” ANI quotes him as saying.
 “It is only an interim order, SC will decide powers of Speaker in future.”

 11.18 am: Speaker KR Ramesh Kumar tells ANI that he will “take a decision that in no way will go contrary to the Constitution, the court and the Lokpal”.